Skip to content

 Firefighters respond to more than 200 house fires involving Christmas trees each year (source).
 Trees are highly flammable after they’ve been cut down, and they continue to dry out more and more every day.
 Check out this video from the NIST about the importance of watering your Christmas tree!

 Christmas trees can easily cause a whole-house fire in a matter of minutes.
-Keep your tree watered and safely decorated.
+For optimal Holiday Safety, keep your tree watered and safely decorated.
 Never place your tree near the fireplace or any candles, and never use old or damaged lights on them!
 The only glow from your Christmas tree should be your string lights.

 Candles & Fireplaces